Boom times for bank trading have gone, and may never come back

 They are expected to continue cutting costs, trimming headcount, and in some cases, exit particular markets.

-Elsewhere, JP Morgan Chase is selling its physical commodities business and Deutsche Bank is closing its oil, grains and industrial metals business.
+Elsewhere, JP Morgan Chase (JPM.N) is selling its physical commodities business and Deutsche Bank (DBKGn.DE) is closing its oil, grains and industrial metals business.

-Although Barclays' results may be an outlier and contrast with other extremes, such as the 35 percent increase in trading revenues at the likes of Morgan Stanley, the average decline in FICC revenue from 10 major U.S. and European banks in the first quarter was 14 percent.
+Although Barclays' results may be an outlier and contrast with other extremes, such as the 35 percent increase in trading revenues at the likes of Morgan Stanley (MS.N), the average decline in FICC revenue from 10 major U.S. and European banks in the first quarter was 14 percent.

 That ongoing funk was all the more alarming as the first quarter is traditionally the most profitable for FICC trading, as pension and insurance funds open fresh investment positions for the year and companies and governments sell new bonds in an annual refunding splurge.

-The 10 banks showed FICC revenues totalled $24.18 billion in the first quarter, down from just over $28 billion a year earlier and almost $30 billion for the same period in 2012.
+The 10 banks showed FICC revenues totaled $24.18 billion in the first quarter, down from just over $28 billion a year earlier and almost $30 billion for the same period in 2012.

-The 10 are: Barclays, U.S. banks JP Morgan, Morgan Stanley, Goldman Sachs, Bank of America, Citi, and European firms UBS, Deutsch, BNP Paribas and Credit Suisse.
+The 10 are: Barclays, U.S. banks JP Morgan, Morgan Stanley, Goldman Sachs, Bank of America (BAC.N), Citi (C.N), and European firms UBS, Deutsch, BNP Paribas (BNPP.PA) and Credit Suisse.

 The collapse in market volatility has also contributed to the decline.
 This may be a relief for risk-averse investors but it also makes them less likely to use market hedging instruments sold by the banks.